 Short stumpy legs slide in the mud as the baby elephants mischievously overtake us on the elephant sanctuary path.
 We catch up with them when they stop for their favourite juicy plants and leaves.
 For a reprieve from the balmy humid heat, they pick up the cool red soil with their trunk and sprinkle it over their rough wrinkled skin.

 Elephant Rescue Park

 Elephant Rescue Park is a newly established elephant sanctuary in Chiang Mai, Thailand.
 It provides a haven for homeless and abused elephants and also unwanted cats and dogs.
 The elephants have a new life of freedom, hope and love.
-There is no chains, no hooks, no shows and no riding.
-Taken from their mother, and also made to do tricks and work in circuses these baby elephants are now in a safe, loving and secure home at the Elephant Rescue Park.
+There are no chains, no hooks, no shows and no riding.
+Taken from their mother, and made to do tricks and work in circuses these baby elephants are now in a safe, loving and secure home at the Elephant Rescue Park.

 Here there is an opportunity to feed them their favourite treats of bananas, walk, play and swim with them and learn so much about these precious animals and meet the mahouts who are a part of this incredible team.
 All this with the backdrop of beautiful tropical views on a secluded property.
 For an authentic and unique experience, away from the crowds and commercialism here is a rare opportunity for one-on-one interactions with the elephants.

 Shabu, Pailin and Nam Choke all have a heartbreaking story to tell.
 Saved from a cruel and harsh life of circuses and begging from tourists, they have gone through so much in their short life.

 Shabu – 2 years and 10 months old male